pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 - Pod startup events were connected to lifecycle observation.
 - Pod description and application logs were distinguished.
 - A layered Pod troubleshooting workflow was established.
-- Pod conditions and events from the course example were distinguished.
+- Pod conditions and startup events were distinguished.
 - `kubectl exec` and interactive container-shell access were introduced.
-- Missing tools inside a container were distinguished from host/network failures.
+- Unavailable commands inside a container were distinguished from host or network failures.
-- The course BusyBox Pod YAML example was reviewed as a proposed lab manifest.
+- The course BusyBox manifest and live-object YAML export were reviewed.
-- Live-object YAML was distinguished from a clean reusable manifest.

 ## What I Learned